cdelaof26/PyWST/README.md

 ### Versioning

+#### v0.0.9-2 Fixes
+- Reduced thread overhead
+- Fixed bug where two files with similar name would interfere with each other.

 #### v0.0.9-1 Minor fixes
 - Fixed unhandled `AssertionError`
 - Fixed `Specified path is not a config file` when a config